voanhduy1710/voanhduy1710/README.md

 ## About
 My name is Vo Anh Duy.
 I have a technical background and hold Master of Science (M.Sc.) degree in Technical Economics from Moscows State University MGSU, with a major in Project Management.
-I have 5 years of experience in the field of Technical Engineering, where I conducted Data Processing & Technical Engineering.
+I have 7 years of experience in Data Analysis and Technical Engineering, having held roles such as *Operations Analyst and Technical Specialist*.

 [My CV in PDF](TITS)